-Your ability to produce accurate and timely cash flow statements, and to perform analysis based on those accurate and up-to-date reports, is highly critical for assessing both the current health of your organization and making key business decisions.
-Knowing the timing, amount and predictability of future cash flows with cash flow forecasting should be an essential component of the budgeting and planning process.
+Your ability to produce accurate and timely cash flow statements — and to perform analysis based on those accurate and up-to-date reports — is critical for assessing the current health of your organization and for making key business decisions.
+Knowing the timing, amount, and predictability of future cash flows with cash flow forecasting should be an essential component of your budgeting and planning process.

 Cash flow forecasting is building a plan to ensure that you have the liquid assets you need to maintain business operations.
 It’s the cash and liquid assets available to you to pay your bills, plus your estimated inflows and outflows.

-It isn’t your revenue.
-While revenue is also an important number to understand for the health of your business, it doesn’t represent cash that you can use to pay bills like rent, inventory, and salaries.
-Revenue is what your company has earned on the sale of your goods or services where cash flow is both what is coming in and what is going out.
+Cash flow forecasting is not about your revenue.
+While revenue is also an important number to understand for the health of the business, it doesn’t represent cash that you can use to pay bills like rent, inventory, and salaries.
+Revenue is what your company has earned on the sale of your goods or services, whereas cash flow is the money coming in and the money going out.

 There are two methods of forecasting cash flow:

-The indirect method tends to give you a longer view of your cash flow and is used for capital projects and longer-term growth.
-The projections are pulled from the profit and loss and balance sheets and balance sheet items, like purchases or depreciation, are added or subtracted.
+The indirect method tends to give you a longer view of your cash flow, and is used for capital projects and longer-term growth.
+These projections are pulled from the profit and loss and balance sheets.
+Balance sheet items, like purchases or depreciation, are added or subtracted.

-The direct method, however, is better for shorter to medium term forecasting.
+The direct method is better for short-term and medium-term cash flow forecasting.
 It takes the known operating inflows and outflows and uses these actuals to create the forecast.
-It makes short-term predictions highly accurate but requires a lot more guesswork for longer term forecasts.
+This cash flow forecasting method makes short-term predictions highly accurate, but requires a lot more guesswork for longer-term forecasts.

-Even profitable businesses can be hurt if they don’t have the cash flow to support day to day operations.
-That’s why businesses need to know how to forecast cash flow as much as any other planning you do.
+Even profitable businesses can be hurt if they don’t have the cash flow to support day-to-day operations.
+That’s why businesses need to know how to forecast cash flow in parallel with the other planning that you do.

-Regardless of which method you use, you’ll still need to know some elemental pieces of information to produce a useful forecast.
+Regardless of which method you use, you’ll still need to know some basic pieces of information to produce a useful forecast:

-To forecast your cash flow, you’ll need to understand first how much cash you’ll be bringing into the business and the best place to turn for this information is the past.
-Your past sales performance should tell you not only volume, but trends, ebbs, and flows.
+To forecast your cash flow, you’ll first need to understand how much cash you’ll be bringing into the business.
+The best place to turn for this information is the past.
+Your historical sales performance should tell you not only volume, but also trends, ebbs, and flows.

-Even when you make a sale, the cash is not immediately available to you for use in running your business.
-Be sure to also review your collections frequency.
-If ten percent of your sales are paid late, you should account for that in your forecast, as well.
+Even after you make a sale, the cash is not immediately available for use in running your business.
+Be sure to review your collections frequency.
+If 10% of your sales are paid late, you should account for that in your forecast.
 It’s critical to a positive cash position that you take into account payment terms when forecasting your cash flow.

-Understanding your business’s cash flow needs, and staying on top of them, will help keep your operations and your overall organization running along smoothly.
+Understanding your business’ cash flow needs and staying on top of them will help keep your operations running smoothly.
 The more accurate your reporting from previous years is, the better your cash flow projections will be.

-Many businesses will see their cash ebb and flow during different points of the year.
+Many businesses will see their cash ebb and flow at different points of the year.
 This can be due to factors such as seasonal sales and seasonal employee costs.
-To start, look into reporting from previous years to determine if your business does have predictable cash flow swings.
+To start, look into reporting from previous years to determine whether or not your business has predictable cash flow swings.
 Create a cash flow forecast that highlights this seasonality in your budget.
-Doing this can help you plan your expenditures for any low period and also help create contingency plans for any potential issues that might arise.
+Doing this can help you plan your expenditures for any low period and help create contingency plans for any potential issues that might arise.

 Don’t forget to audit all of your fixed and variable costs.
 Variable costs such as office supplies or utilities can often fly under the radar when the time comes to take a hard look at expenditures.
 The same can be said for fixed costs such as rent and insurance.
 Some of these costs can be reduced by re-negotiating a contract or making slight adjustments to the budget.These potential savings can have a positive overall impact on your monthly or quarterly cash flow, especially during a down period.

 Planning for the worst is always a good strategy to lean on when it comes to cash flow.
 Sales is one of the most difficult figures to estimate consistently.
 One way to approach this is to take your current sales forecast and then project the numbers with 10% more sales and 10% fewer sales.
-This won’t be a catch all for every variable, but it can be a very good place to start in helping you get a handle on any potential cash flow issues if your original projections aren’t met.
+This won’t be a catchall for every variable, but it can be a good place to start in getting a handle on any potential cash flow issues if your original projections aren’t met.

-“It’s imperative that we know when the developer fees are going to come in,” explains Joan Edelman, Wakeland’s Chief Financial Officer.
+“It’s imperative that we know when the developer fees are going to come in,” explains Wakeland CFO Joan Edelman.
 “Our biggest asset is our cash, which means I need to ensure we have adequate cash to fund our operations as well as fund the developments.”

 The nonprofit had a pro forma budget built in an Excel spreadsheet, which was very difficult to update and manage on an ongoing basis.
-“It was archaic; we weren’t having any fun with it, and it wasn’t giving us the analytic information we needed,” said CFO, Joan Edelman.
+“It was archaic; we weren’t having any fun with it, and it wasn’t giving us the analytic information we needed.”

-The one thing finance executives can count on for the months and year ahead is that the business environment will continue to be dynamic.
+The one thing finance executives can count on for the year ahead is that the business environment will continue to change dynamically.
 Cash flow forecasting is a powerful tool that your organization can use to evolve along with the market.
 By deploying a modern FP&A solution that can manage even the most complex cash flow requirements, you will have the ability to assess the financial health of your organization today and plan for its ongoing survival, even in the face of ongoing uncertainty.